-Our novel approach to generating selective modulators of supracellular activation of growth factors is broadly embodied in our two earliest "platform" patent families, PCT/US2013/068613 (published as WO 2014/074532) and PCT/US2014/036933 (published as WO 2014/182676).
-These patent families are directed to methods for modulating the activation of the TGF β superfamily of growth factors and methods for screening for a monoclonal antibody that specifically targets an inactive form of the growth factor, thereby preventing activation (e.g., release) of mature growth factor.
-The TGF β superfamily is a group of more than 30 related growth factors/cytokines that mediate diverse biological processes and includes TGF β 1 and myostatin (also known as GDF-8).
-Issued U.S. patents in the platform families include: U.S. Patents Nos.
+Our novel approach to generating selective modulators of supracellular activation of growth factors is broadly embodied in our earliest "platform" patent family, PCT/US2014/036933 (published as WO 2014/182676).
+This patent family is directed to methods for modulating the activation of the TGF β superfamily of growth factors and methods for screening for a monoclonal antibody that specifically targets an inactive form of the growth factor, thereby preventing activation (e.g., release) of mature growth factor.
+The TGF β superfamily is a group of more than 30 related growth factors/cytokines that mediate diverse biological processes and includes $TGF\beta1$ and myostatin (also known as GDF-8).
+Issued U.S. patents in the platform family include: U.S. Patents Nos.
 9,573,995 (issued 02/21/2017); 9,758,576 (issued 09/12/2017); 9,580,500 (issued 02/28/2017); 9,399,676 (issued 07/26/2016); 9,758,577 (issued 09/12/2017); 10,597,443 (issued 03/24/2020); 10,981,981 (issued 04/20/2021); and 11,827,698 (issued 11/28/2023).
-There is also a granted European ("EP") platform patent: EP2981822 (granted on 09/02/2020), which was validated in 37 states.
+There is also a granted European ("EP") platform patent: EP2981822 (granted on 09/02/2020).
 These U.S. and EP patents are projected to expire in 2034.

-Specifically, EP2981822 has granted composition of matter claims directed to an antibody capable of binding a recombinant antigen comprising pro-TGF β 1 or a growth factor-prodomain complex which comprises the TGF β 1 LAP complex, in addition to claims directed to methods of making such antibodies.
-EP2981822 is currently the subject of ongoing opposition proceedings before the EPO.
+Specifically, EP2981822 originally granted with composition of matter claims directed to an antibody capable of binding a recombinant antigen comprising pro-TGF β 1 or a growth factor-prodomain complex which comprises the TGF β 1 LAP complex, in addition to claims directed to methods of making such antibodies.
+EP2981822 is the subject of ongoing opposition proceedings before the EPO.
+It was revoked by the opposition division in November 2024, but the revocation decision is subject to appeal.

-U.S. Patent No. 9,573,995 has issued composition of matter claims directed to an antibody that specifically binds to GARP associated with a human TGF β 1 LAP complex.

-U.S. Patent No. 9,758,576 has issued composition of matter claims directed to an isolated monoclonal antibody, or a fragment thereof, that specifically binds the prodomain of a pro/latent GDF-8/myostatin complex, thereby preventing proteolytic cleavage between residues Arg 75 and Asp 76 of GDF-8/myostatin prodomain, so as to inhibit the release of mature GDF-8/myostatin growth factor from the complex.

-U.S. Patent No. 9,580,500 has issued claims directed to phage display library-based antibody production methods for identifying an antibody that binds a GARP/proTGFβ1 complex.

-U.S. Patent No. 9,399,676 has issued claims directed to phage display library-based antibody production methods for identifying an antibody that binds a pro/latent GDF-8 complex that has been subjected to enzymatic cleavage.
-Related product-by-process claims are included in issued U.S. Patent No. 9,758,577.

-U.S. Patent No. 10,597,443 has issued claims that broadly cover manufacturing methods for a pharmaceutical composition containing an antibody that binds a large latent complex of TGF β , thereby modulating TGF β signaling.

-U.S. Patent No. 10,981,981 has issued claims that broadly cover manufacturing methods for a pharmaceutical composition containing an antibody that binds pro/latent GDF-8, but does not bind to mature GDF-8, and inhibits GDF-8 signaling.
+- U.S. Patent No. 9,573,995 has issued composition of matter claims directed to an antibody that specifically binds to GARP associated with a human TGFβ1 LAP complex. - U.S. Patent No. 9,758,576 has issued composition of matter claims directed to an isolated monoclonal antibody, or a fragment thereof, that specifically binds the prodomain of a pro/latent GDF-8/myostatin complex, thereby preventing proteolytic cleavage between residues Arg 75 and Asp 76 of GDF-8/myostatin prodomain, so as to inhibit the release of mature GDF-8/myostatin growth factor from the complex. - U.S. Patent No. 9,580,500 has issued claims directed to phage display library-based antibody production methods for identifying an antibody that binds a GARP/proTGFβ1 complex. - U.S. Patent No. 9,399,676 has issued claims directed to phage display library-based antibody production methods for identifying an antibody that binds a pro/latent GDF-8 complex that has been subjected to enzymatic cleavage.
+Related product-by-process claims are included in issued U.S. Patent No. 9,758,577. - U.S. Patent No. 10,597,443 has issued claims that broadly cover manufacturing methods for a pharmaceutical composition containing an antibody that binds a large latent complex of $TGF\beta$, thereby modulating $TGF\beta$ signaling. - U.S. Patent No. 10,981,981 has issued claims that broadly cover manufacturing methods for a pharmaceutical composition containing an antibody that binds pro/latent GDF-8, but does not bind to mature GDF-8, and inhibits GDF-8 signaling.